Chapter Board

 Sandy Louey, President

-Media Relations Branch Manager, California Energy Commission
+Media Relations and Special Events Branch Manager, California Energy Commission

 Sandy Louey is the manager for the California Energy Commission’s Media and Public Communications Office.
 Her past communications positions include serving as director of strategic communications for the UC Davis Graduate School of Management, an editor with the California Lighting Technology Center and a media specialist for the U.S. Census Bureau.
 She was a newspaper reporter for 17 years, with stints at The Patriot-Ledger, The Hartford Courant, The Dallas Morning News, and The Sacramento Bee.